Governed Agent Runtime

 design partners.

 Not pilots.
 Not demos.
-Design partnerships — organisations who have already felt the gap between what current agent systems promise and what they deliver in production, and who want to shape the solution rather than wait for it.
+Design partnerships with teams who have already felt the gap between what agent systems promise and what they deliver in production, and who want to shape the solution rather than wait for it.

-If your team has hit the wall on traceability, memory integrity, or runtime control, that is exactly the problem Pea is being built to solve.
+If your team has hit the wall on traceability, memory governance, external tool control, audit evidence, or approval custody, that is exactly the problem Pea is being built to solve.
 The conversation starts with your problem, not our pitch.